 - If you can only workout once each day, and you need to get both strength and aerobic workouts in together, you should base the exercise sequence on your goals.
 If you're training for endurance capacity and are less interested in muscle gains, do cardio first.
 If you want optimum strength and muscle mass, put the weight training first.

-- If you're training for a specific event or test, such as the fitness test given to fire fighters or a triathlon competition, sequence your exercises in the order the event or test is going to occur.
+- If you're training for a specific event or test, such as the fitness test given to firefighters or a triathlon competition, sequence your exercises in the order the event or test will occur.

-- Finally, if you're trying to lose fat and maximize muscle growth, do the weight training first and follow it up with cardio afterwards.
-The weight workout first will build more muscle mass, and that extra muscle will burn more calories (and fat) over the course of an entire day.
+- Finally, if you're trying to lose fat and maximize muscle growth, do the weight training first and follow it up with cardio afterward.
+The weight workout first will build more muscle mass, and that extra muscle will burn more calories (and fat) for an entire day.

 Call for a FREE Consultation (305) 296-3434